-Our selling and administrative expense decreased as a percentage of revenues to 19.7%, or \$61.2 million, for the thirteen weeks ended February 25, 2012, from 21.0%, or \$58.6 million, for the thirteen weeks ended February 26, 2011.
-This decrease was primarily due to lower payroll, payroll-related and other general and administrative costs as a percentage of revenues primarily due to the strong revenue growth we experienced in the thirteen weeks ended February 25, 2012.
+Our selling and administrative expense decreased as a percentage of revenues to 18.4%, or \$59.1 million, for the thirteen weeks ended May 26, 2012, from 20.9%, or \$60.9 million, for the thirteen weeks ended May 28, 2011.
+This decrease was primarily due to a settlement we entered into during the thirteen weeks ended May 26, 2012 related to environmental litigation.
+As a result of the settlement, we recognized a gain in our fiscal third quarter of approximately \$6.7 million.
+Excluding the effect of this settlement, selling and administrative costs would have decreased to 20.5% of revenues, primarily due to lower payroll costs as a percentage of revenues due to the strong revenue growth we experienced in the thirteen weeks ended May 26, 2012, offset in part by costs we incurred associated with our company-wide initiative to update our customer service systems.